 6. Next Time

-The plan had always been to release three EPs, and then to one day release them together as an album.
-It's a plan that has informed the names of the EPs ("Pair Shaped", "Four Sided" and "Fun Sized" - the intended name of the compilation being "All Shapes, Sides And Sizes"), and the tracks I recorded for them.
+The plan had always been to release three EPs, and then to one day release them together as a compilation album - this plan informed the names of the EPs ("Pair Shaped", "Four Sided" and "Fun Sized", with the compilation being named "All Shapes, Sides And Sizes"), and the tracks I recorded for them.
 "Next Time" is the final song on this EP, because it finishes what the opening track on "Pair Shaped" ("Your Picture") started - they're both big sing-along ballads, and the chords and melody used in the solo of "Your Picture" are used here in the middle 8, so there's a satisfying symmetry.

 Basically it's a song about wishing you were able to spend more time with the people or person you love.
 Usually all the instruments on my songs are played by either me or Joe, but for this song we were lucky to get legendary saxophonist Mel Collins to provide us with an incredible solo - far more epic and satisfying than the crappy temporary keyboard solo we had while we were waiting for him to become available!

 Our time together's always short and sweet

 I wish I could stay a little longer, but the show is almost over